thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 ```
 $ tedge mqtt pub az/messages/events '{"temperature": 20}'
 ```
-To view the messages that were sent from the device to cloud, follow this [document](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-cli#create-and-monitor-a-device).
+To view the messages that were sent from the device to the cloud, follow this [document](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-cli#create-and-monitor-a-device).

 More info about sending telemetry to Azure can be found [Here](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-dotnet)